1995parham-teaching/students-summer-2022/README.md

-# students.go
+# Students.go

 ## Introduction

-ReSTful API to create, update, retrieve and delete students from a datastore.
+ReSTful API to create, update, retrieve and delete students from a datastore (here our datasource is MongoDB).
-Requests needs validation, package needs tests, there is an ORM and etc.
+Requests needs validation, package needs tests, there is an ORM, etc.

 ## Sessions